FactJack/Prompt-Engineering/README.md

 - Uses `rsync` for efficient, incremental file transfers.
 - Includes a progress bar for user-friendly monitoring.
 - Optimized for single-threaded execution, suitable for low-end systems, or background run.
 - Ready for adjacent operating system optimization (RaspberryPy, Linux, Third Party devices).
+- Retains the .PhotoLibrary file structure for importing back into your personal devices.
 - Detailed logging for debugging and tracking.

 ## Prerequisites